Close button

 An overview of the most important KPIs for marketing events

-Opening rate of invitations
+Opening rate of event invitations

 As a rule, events already have a target group that is initially made aware of the upcoming event by means of an invitation.
 Invitations are often sent by post.
 Physical invitations have the advantage of haptic perception, but there are numerous disadvantages when it comes to measurable event marketing, such as limited information about successful delivery or no measurability of the opening rate.